Donald Trump Plans To Ax NPR, PBS Funding As Part Of Massive Government Spending Reduction

 The funding sources for NPR and PBS comprise roughly 0.02 percent of the $3.9 trillion budget, according to one estimate.
 The Donald Trump administration is seeking to cut the $445 million provided to the CPB as well as the roughly $250 million paid out to the NEA and NEH annually, the report noted.

-Variety reported that the funding sources for the NPR and PBS have long been in the cross hairs of Republican administrations, and Donald Trump is proving his administration will not be different.
+Variety reported that the funding sources for the NPR and PBS have long been in the crosshairs of Republican administrations, and Donald Trump is proving his administration will not be different.
 In an effort to rebuke President Donald Trump and his proposed budget cuts, the CPB issued a statement in support of the funding sources behind both NPR and PBS.

 “The federal investment in public media is vital seed money — especially for stations located in rural America, and those serving underserved populations where the appropriation counts for 40-50% of their budget.
 The loss of this seed money would have a devastating effect.
 These stations would have to raise approximately 200% more in private donations to replace the federal investment.
 Moreover, the entire public media service would be severely debilitated.”